snehamule/Image-Recognation--Using-CNN-/README.md

 Accuracy on testing data is 98.78%.<br />
 To avoid overfitting used validation set and dropout = 0.5<br />

+## Convolutional neural network:
+Convolutional neural network:
+A convolutional neural network contains several layers, first convolutional layer, then pooling layer then activation layer.
+Convolution neural network extract features from the images and learn about the image.
+### Convolutional layer:
+To understand convolutional layer, consider 5*5 image and take 2*2 matrix which is called filter slide it that image.
+When we slide filter from the image then a matrix of the image multiply with filter, and summation of it produce a single number for a particular window of image and filter.

+### Pooling Layer:
+There are commonly two types of pooling, max pooling, and average pooling.
+Max pooling takes the large value of the window of the image which is cover by the filter.
+Average pooling takes the average value of window of the image which is cover by the filter
+### Activation layer:
+The activation function is similar to activation function other neural networks use.
+When the value passes through the function, it squeezes the value according to the activation function.
+For instance sigmoid activation function squeezes between 1 or 0, tanh activation function squeezes value between 1 and -1, relu activation function squeezes value 1 or 0.

 ## Technology / libraries used: <br />
 Python, Keras,Numpy, matplotlib